tyblount/ryba_game/README.md

 https://luals.github.io/#vscode-install

 #### Configuration
-Configuration is defined in `.luarc.json`
+Configuration for LLS is defined in `.luarc.json`

 #### Install the Löve LLS Addon
 To get editor support for Löve, first we need to install the LLS Addon.
 Open this link, then follow the `module` link and download the code there as a ZIP: https://github.com/LuaLS/LLS-Addons/tree/main/addons/love2d

-Unzip that code underneath `./lib` and rename it to `love2d`.
+Unzip that code underneath `./lib/types` and rename it to `love2d`.
-Now, the LLS will be able to find it at `./lib/love2d`, as defined in `.luarc.json`.
+Now, the LLS will be able to find type definitions at `./lib/types/love2d`, as defined in `.luarc.json`.

-This process should probably be automated somehow, so that everyone involved in the project is using the same version of the Addon.

 ## References